josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 You probably won't even notice all the creeping technical and cognitive debt as it weighs you down, because by that point, you're most likely not thinking of it in those terms.

-It's so difficult to spot the downsides of LLM usage, because we're psychologically inclined to _feel_ that initial positive burst, and to ignore the dozens of tiny paper cuts that follow—even when they've bled the original gains away, drip by drip.
+It's so difficult to spot the downsides of LLM usage because we're psychologically inclined to _feel_ that initial positive burst, and to ignore the dozens of tiny paper cuts that follow—even when they've bled the original gains away, drip by drip.

 But even if you _do_ see it happening, notice **your incentives are all pointing in the wrong direction by that point**.
 Now that parsing the code is much harder than it would've been before (because you wrote none of it), and now that maintenance is harder (because you have much more code to maintain), sunk cost pushes you further down the path of least resistance.